neo3072/DS-AI-ML-Resources/Big Data, Analytics, and IoT Architecture Reference.md

 - Data Modeling and Structure
     + Star schema
     + Snowflake schema
+- Data Analysis and Discovery
+    + Where to do analysis - Oracle
+        * At ingest – real time evaluation
+        * In a raw data reservoir
+        * In a discovery lab
+        * In a data warehouse/mart
+        * In BI reporting tools
+        * In the public cloud
+        * On premises
 - Data Storage and Management
     + Data lake
     * Data warehouse (volume)